bovender/indicator-ip/README.md

 'external' (translated internet) IP addresses.
 The indicator shows the external IP by default.

+# To do

+- Implement command line arguments to fetch public IP and to set log level.

 # MIT License

 Copyright (c) 2012 [DJG](https://github.com/sentientwaffle),